 If you encounter any problems with the packages or the PPA, please open an issue here – thanks.

 A Note About SpaceFM and udevil Packages

-Official packages for SpaceFM are now in Debian’s repositories (for testing and unstable).
+Official packages for spacefm and udevil are now in Debian’s testing and unstable repositories.
 For Ubuntu, see Mateusz Łukasik’s Ubuntu PPA.
 See also SpaceFM Debian Wiki.

-spacefm and udevil packages available in my PPA below are build-from-source packages, meaning that you also need their build dependencies to install them (more info).
+spacefm and udevil packages available in my PPA below, primarily provided for older Debian versions, are build-from-source packages, meaning that you also need their build dependencies to install them (more info).
 This is due to the fact that the PPA supports distros as old as lenny and as new as sid, so a single binary package for all doesn’t work.
 These build-from-source packages have been working well, but they do require more dependencies to be installed.
 This PPA contains spacefm, spacefm-gtk3, and spacefm-hal.

 1) Obtain my keys and add them to apt-get (these must be done as root):

 gpg --keyserver keys.gnupg.net --recv-keys 0x01937621 0x107165A1 # If you receive an error, try again. # Then, add the keys to apt-key: bash -c 'gpg --export -a 01937621 107165A1 | apt-key add -'

 NOTE: This location is subject to change, so if it stops working, please check back on this page for updates.
 (A page not found error on the above URL is normal – browse the PPA here.)

 You can now install packages in the usual way using your package manager.
 For example, to install udevil:

 You can also find individual deb file links on each program’s homepage, and you can browse the PPA (to save a file there, left-click on the filename and click ‘View Raw’).